isabella232/document-services.en/help/usecases/HRAgreementWorkflowsJava.md

 ![Menu to run the CombinePDF sample screenshot](assets/HRWJ_2.png)

-## Creating the Spring MVC Application
+## Creating the Spring MVC application

 Given the credentials we can then create the application.
 We use Spring Initializr for this.